-This is quick tutorial on installing latest VirtualBox on Slackware 14.2 64-bit multilib.
-In Slackware parlance, multilib is mixed environment with 64-bit and 32-bit libraries, allowing you to run 32-bit programs (e.g. Skype) on 64-bit Slackware.
+This is a quick tutorial on installing the latest VirtualBox on Slackware 14.2 64-bit multilib.
+In Slackware parlance, multilib is a mixed environment with 64-bit and 32-bit libraries, allowing you to run 32-bit programs (e.g. Skype) on 64-bit Slackware.

 In the past, VirtualBox was one of the reasons why you had to have multilib version, but these days this is not necessary as Oracle already ships 64-bit VirtualBox binaries.

 I sit down to write this tutorial for two reasons: